 The ravens chose Wellesley College most likely for its cliff-like buildings in a productive landscape.
 The Science Center, surrounded by shrubs and trees, sits alongside an open, sometimes damp meadow.
 From where "Pauline" and "Henry" made their nest high in a partially glass-enclosed fire escape on the sunny side of the building, their view included Galen Stone Tower, Houghton Chapel, more trees and open spaces, and Lake Waban.

 The ravens’ coming to Wellesley is emblematic of the re-wilding that has taken place in New England over the past century.
-Nature is resilient.
-Other wild animal species now living with us (and sometimes spotted on Wellesley’s campus) include American turkey, beaver, pileated woodpecker, red fox, and white-tailed deer.
-This a positive message for those concerned about the environment.
-These large black birds may seem formidable but present no threat to people.
+Other resilient wild animal species now living with us (and sometimes spotted on Wellesley’s campus) include American turkey, beaver, pileated woodpecker, red fox, and white-tailed deer.
+These returning species indicate a positive change in our local environment.
+Our ravens, very large black birds that may seem formidable, present no threat to people.